ohir/oconf-std/README.md

   Line pragmas:

-    If the starting character is from the 0x24-0x26 then 0x28-0x2E ranges, line MAY be interpreted as a 'line-pragma'.
+    If the starting character is from the 0x24-0x26 then 0x28-0x2E ranges, this line MAY be interpreted as a 'line-pragma'.

-    Defined line pragmas (meaning) are:
+    SUGGESTED meanings for common line-pragmas are:

         . include file
         - raw line (embed some other format)